 7. Greek Yogurt

 It also delivers calcium and gut-healthy probiotics.
-Choose plain yoghurt over flavoured ones to save on added sugar.
+Choose plain yogurt over flavored ones to save on added sugar.

-Quite rich in protein Greek yoghurt contains 23 grams of protein per cup.
-If you’re looking to lose weight and/or build muscle, yoghurt should be a staple in your diet.
+Quite rich in protein Greek yogurt contains 23 grams of protein per cup.
+If you’re looking to lose weight and/or build muscle, yogurt should be a staple in your diet.
 It can be used in a variety of ways such as dips or add fruits to it to make a delicious snack.

-Yoghurt is one of the best vegetarian lean protein sources to opt for.
+Yogurt is one of the best sources of lean protein for a vegetarian to opt for.